yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 # Changing our Packet Footprint

 Now you might be tempted to just swap the `0xDEADBEEF` value in `Defines.h` and generate a new beacon to make this work.
-Unfortunately, it's more complicated than that, you see the `0xDEADBEEF` is also used in numerous other spots in Havoc's code.
+Unfortunately, it's more complicated than that.
+You see, the `0xDEADBEEF` bytes are also used in numerous other places in Havoc's code.

 ![](/assets/imgs/havoc-c2/Pasted image 20240916163819.png)

 To make this work, you would need to swap out the `0XDEADBEEF` value in every single one of these files.
 Worry not, let's walk through this together!

-Firstly, we will clone the repo and install the necessary dependencies for the team server :
+Firstly, we will clone the repo and install the necessary dependencies for the team server:

 ```sql
 $ git clone https://github.com/HavocFramework/Havoc.git